Eben60/LabVIEW0.jl/docs/src/installation_advise.md

 Second, study the examples from the ´LV2Julia_examples.lvlib´ library within the LabVIEW project ´LabVIEW0.lvproj´: The VIs as well as the corresponding Julia scripts.

 Third, include the ´LV2Julia_core.lvlib´ library into your own project and use it in combination with your own scripts.
+Here [explanations](./writing_Julia_scripts.md) how to write your Julia scripts to be used from Julia.

 ### Well, maybe not exactly that simple